 Michael Kelso, usually called just Kelso, is the intrinsiquely comical member of the Forman basement bunch, a Wisconsin 1970s version of Joey Tribbiani in "Friends": sadly low IQ, yet as good as irresistible to girls -alas except his sassy opposites- thanks to his treasured (truly) good looks and 'girlish' fashion-sence.
 His home isn't one, he has five or six brothers, his parents neglect him shamelessly and his older brother Casey is almost an abusive brute--another reason to hang out at Eric's.

-First he's horrified and wants nothing to do with the child but before the birth, he comes around.
-Only, the mother doesn't want him to be the father because Michael himself has so much growing up to do.
-This causes Michael to make serious efforts in maturing--he even joins the police academy and somehow makes it through and becomes a cop.
-Even though he greatly remains childish and childlike, he manages to convince the mother, that he might make a good father.
-Michael hoped for a son, but after their daughter, (named Betsy), is born, he loves her and even finds respect to women, who thus no longer are mainly sex objects to him.
-After the mother first trustes him to take care of baby Betsy, Michael fears the baby doesn't like him because she wouldn't stop crying.
-But in the end, it seems like she does like her Daddy, and Michael tells the mother that he'd like to be more part of their child's life, that he wants to know her.
-The mother, her own mother and baby Batsy move to Chicago but Michael gets to be a weekend Dad.
+He is horrified when Brooke tells him she's pregnant, and Brooke doesn't want him to be a father because Michael himself has so much growing up to do.
+This causes Michael to make serious efforts in maturing - he even joins the police academy and somehow makes it through and becomes a cop.
+Even though he greatly remains childish and childlike, he manages to convince Brooke, that he might make a good father.
+Michael hoped for a son, but after their daughter, Betsy is born, he loves her and even finds respect for women, who thus no longer are mainly sex objects to him.
+After Brooke first trusts him to take care of Betsy, Michael fears the baby doesn't like him because she wouldn't stop crying.
+But in the end, it seems like she does like her daddy, and Michael tells Brooke that he'd like to be more part of their child's life, that he wants to get to know her.
+Brooke and her own mother and baby Betsy move to Chicago, but Michael gets to be a weekend Dad.
 At the end of the show, Michael moves to Chicago too, to be closer to his daughter.